Health/safety, legal and social consequences of drinking too much

 Hangovers can lead to time off work, poor work performance and workplace accidents, all of which could put your job at risk.

 Drinking too much can also affect personal relationships.
-Usually the people close to someone who regularly drinks too much are adversely affected.

 Teenagers of parents with alcohol problems tend to drink more frequently, more heavily, and more often alone than other teenagers.
 These teenagers tend to drink to cope or to forget their problems, in addition to the usual social motives for drinking, which are shared by most adolescent drinkers.